Bimba Bosé: Modelling

 Bosé was known for her androgynous look, described as "edgy" and "arresting".
 She worked with international photographers such as Steven Meisel and Mario Testino, and her image was on covers of fashion magazines Vogue and Harper's Bazaar.
 She was chosen as the face of Tom Ford’s Gucci and Versus Versace.
 She was also a runway model in London, Paris, New York City and Milan for designers such as Miguel Adrover, John Galliano and Yohji Yamamoto.

 Singing

 In 2007, she recorded "Como un Lobo" with her uncle Miguel Bosé, and the song was included on his album Papito.
 The music video for the track is a performance of the couple at the 2007 Latin Grammy Awards.
 In 2008, she founded The Cabriolets group, singing in English and Spanish, and recorded three albums and one EP with them.

 She recorded a version of Como yo te amo by Rocío Jurado mixed with the musical base of the original theme of the Twin Peaks television series, which became a popular hit.
 Her first CD, called Demo, was recorded in New York City by producer Andrés Levín, and musicians Marc Ribot and John Medeski collaborated on it.

 Personal life

-She was married, from 3 June 2006 until the beginning of 2013, to producer and musician Diego Postigo Breedveld with whom she had two daughters: Dora Postigo Salvatore (Madrid, April 2004) and June Postigo Salvatore (Madrid, 19 June 2011).
+She was married, from 3 June 2006 until the beginning of 2013, to producer and musician Diego Postigo Breedveld with whom she had two daughters, including Dora Postigo Salvatore.